On Polynomial-Time Decidability of k-Negations Fragments of First-Order Theories: Introduction

-As a main application of our framework, we show that, unlike full Presburger arithmetic, the fixed negation fragment of weak Presburger arithmetic (weak PA) is polynomial-time decidable.
-Weak PA is the strictly less expressive substructure of Presburger arithmetic $(\ZZ,0,1,+,=)$ (which is, in fact, the structure Presburger studied in his seminal article~\cite{Presburger29}).
-It was recently shown that weak PA has the same complexity as Presburger arithmetic~\cite{ChistikovHHM22}.
-Bodirsky et al.\ showed that the weak PA fragment of (an unbounded number of) existential linear Horn equations $\bigwedge_{i \in I} (A_i \cdot \vec x = b_i) \rightarrow (C_i \cdot \vec x = d_i)$ over $\ZZ$ can be decided in PTIME~\cite{BMMM18}.
+As one of the main application of our framework, we show that the fixed negation fragment of weak Presburger arithmetic (\emph{weak PA}) is polynomial-time decidable.
+Weak PA is the first-order theory of the structure $(\ZZ,0,1,+,=)$, which is strictly less expressive than standard Presburger arithmetic.
+It was recently shown that unrestricted weak PA has the same complexity as standard Presburger arithmetic~\cite{ChistikovHHM22}.
+In contrast, Bodirsky et al.\ showed that the weak PA fragment of existential linear Horn equations $\bigwedge_{i \in I} (A_i \cdot \vec x = b_i) \rightarrow (C_i \cdot \vec x = d_i)$ over $\ZZ$ with $|I|$ unbounded can be decided in PTIME~\cite{BMMM18}.
 It follows from the generic results in this paper that the quantified versions of those formulae with the number of quantifier alternations and~$\abs I$ fixed is also polynomial-time decidable.
-(Our framework not only allows for deciding satisfiability and~validity of fixed negation formulae of Weak PA in PTIME, but also to compute a representation of the set of solutions of a given formula.)
-This is the best possible such result, since one can show that, for~$I$ unbounded, the $\exists\forall$ fragment of linear Horn equations in $2$ variables is NP-hard.
-Let us sketch this lower bound, which only requires two variables $x$ and $y$, where $x$ is quantified existentially and $y$ is quantified universally.
-The matrix of such a $2$-variable formula is of the form
+In fact, our framework not only allows for deciding satisfiability and validity of fixed negation formulae of Weak PA in PTIME, but also to compute a representation of the set of solutions of a given formula.
+This is the best possible such result, since we can show that, for~$I$ unbounded, the $\exists\forall$ fragment of linear Horn equations in two variables is NP-hard. \begin{prop} Deciding two-variables $\exists\forall$ weak PA Horn sentences is NP-hard. \end{prop}